Skip to content Skip to footer

 The AIR Program is a dynamic arts and science initiative designed to teach youth about migratory birds, their habitat needs, and to learn a new creative art technique.
 Ultimately, the program encourages students in kindergarten through 8th grade to observe, understand, and share what they have learned about migratory birds and conservation through art.

 Classrooms throughout Harney County are visited by a Malheur Refuge staff member who teaches the students about migratory birds, their habitat needs, and wildlife conservation while the Friends’ sponsored AIR instructor teaches creative art techniques to foster a lifelong appreciation for art and wildlife.
-In recognition of their artistic efforts, the student’s artwork is displayed at the annual Harney County Migratory Bird Festival and in storefronts throughout Burns and Hines.
+In recognition of their artistic efforts, the student’s artwork is displayed during the annual Harney County Migratory Bird Festival in storefronts throughout Burns and Hines.
+For the second year in a row, we are proud to welcome Janet Stuart as our Artist in Residence!

 The AIR program is sponsored by the Friends of Malheur NWR (www.malheurfriends.org).